 The ten cities revealed to me in the order we did them begin with Greer on October 31st, then Greenville, Anderson, Rock Hill, Aiken, Beaufort, Florence, Columbia, and Charleston.
 We were to complete the last three on the same day on December 4th.
 I have listed for recording purposes who went to each location, and where they placed the elements, as well as anything else significant that happened there.

 He also showed me others to ask to pray over the assignments.
 Dee was one of them.
 At the beginning of 2017, Dee had spoken a prophetic word over me and family that we were like Lumberjacks that cut stuff down and pioneered.
-She even gave me an ornament that year for our Christmas tree with five little lumberjacks on it.
+She even gave me an ornament for our Christmas tree with five little lumberjacks on it.
 Repeatedly, God told me to wear my checkered black and red lumber jack shirt to all the assignments.
 I also informed my friend, Star, but hesitated in giving her all the details just yet.

 Church Cemeteries